 The best winter packs, reviewed and curated by the Trailspace community.
-The latest review was added on February 25, 2022.
 Stores' prices and availability are updated daily.

 In order to show you the most useful information, we have omitted some products.

 The Pow 16 is a specialized winter alpine pack for skiers/snowboarders.
 It is designed to hold avalanche gear, skis/board and features a CE-Certified full back protector.
 The pack uses the magic of Swedish engineering to keep your drinking tube thawed in sub-zero temps.
 The USWE POW makes bold claims and lives up to them all.
 Your new best ski partner.
 I'll save you the reading and say this; buy this pack.
 Do you ski or snowboard in front or side country?
 Need to carry your plank(s) uphill occasionally?
 Full review

 Lightweight, bombproof, and well thought out.
 A keeper for my uses in winter and summer as well.
 Been through a few nice ski/board packs.
 All were beautiful for winter sports.
 The Cobra is all that and then some.
 Very light comparatively.
 Has all the bells and whistles I find necessary without the weight.
 I was amazed at how it hugged my body while descending some steep trails in the thick of winter.
 That incorporated design impressed me greatly.
 I wasn't psyched with the bright red color, but… Full review

 The Kaniq 33 is a lightweight, 33-liter day pack with a full suite of features for ski alpinism or just plain backcountry skiing.
 Solidly built and snow and water resistant, with some well-thought-out lightweight fittings to keep weight down, but doesn’t ride well when full and not everything functions optimally.
 As the days get longer in Norway, the summits start calling.
 They come in many shapes and sizes: everything from broad, avalanche-safe slopes that are still steep enough to cut powder… Full review